Natural selection is a mechanism of evolution.

 - seed: 6

-Let's see the visualized results.
-The x-axis is generation and the y-axis indicates each gene.
-And in the figure, I drew a line for
+The visualized results are examined below.
+The x-axis represents the generation and the y-axis represents each gene.
+In each figure, a line is drawn for the

-The set generation is 100, but it stopped at 70 generations.
-This is because only one worm survived after that generation.
+The configured number of generations is 100, but the simulation stops at generation 70 because only one worm survives after that point.

 The

-genes tend to increase gradually over generations.
-Detecting apples and moving quickly to eat it will of course be advantageous to survival.
+Sense genes tend to increase gradually over generations.
+Detecting apples and moving quickly to eat them is naturally advantageous for survival.

-gene, it started with 0.5, but the final evolved worm also returned to 0.5.
-In this environment, turning direction change too much seems to be against survival.
+Switch gene starts at 0.5, and the final evolved worm also returns to 0.5.
+In this environment, changing direction too frequently appears to work against survival.

 Speed